Skip to content

 }

-Execute function calls and attach results
+Execute function calls and append results

 Python